emafasce/bioinformatics/README.md

 QUESTIONS TO EXPLORE

-- Do bigger images ensure bigger accuracy? - Implemented, to study
+- Do bigger images ensure bigger accuracy? - It seems no, but more accurate experiments should be performed.
 - Are any transformations useful? - Implemented
 - Can I train a network from scratch and obtain the same results?